 The trend in spill performance across the two recorded years does show variation in spills, with an overall focus on spills during the autumn and winter months.
-The data suggests a wider relationship between rainfall, elevated groundwater levels and spill frequency.
-This is particularly evident for January figures where similar rainfall has generated different spill frequency.
+The data therefore suggests a wider relationship between rainfall, elevated groundwater levels and spill frequency.
+This is particularly evident at the start of the hydrological years, October - December.
+Significantly more spills were recorded at Kingsclere STW October - December 2020, compared to the same period in 2021, when the indicator sites suggest groundwater levels in the catchment were lower.